ecoAPM/WiFiSurveyor/README.md

 - Linux uses the device named `wlan0`

-- Windows uses the first Wi-Fi adapter
+- Windows uses the "first" Wi-Fi adapter

-- No macOS support (#2)

 - Resizing the browser window will not scale readings with the background image: once you start taking readings, don't resize your window (rotating your device and rotating back should be OK)